 Over the years BSC has produced a number of successful swimmers who have participated at District, National and International events and have been selected for Centres of Excellence, English Youth Development Squad, Olympic Development Squad, National and Olympic Teams.
-Our most successful swimmer to date is Alan Rapley who became Captain of the Olympic Swimming Team and swam in the Atlanta Games of 1996 and Abbie Wood who swam in the 2020 (2021) Tokyo Olympics and swims in the International Swimming League (ISL)
+Our two most successful swimmers to date are Alan Rapley who became Captain of the Olympic Swimming Team and swam in the Atlanta Games of 1996 and Abbie Wood who swam in the 2020 (2021) Tokyo Olympics and swims in the International Swimming League (ISL)

-BSC started shortly after the Pavilion Gardens Swimming Pool was officially opened, a group of enthusiastic parents formed the Buxton and District Swimming Club with swimming pool staff supervising the club’s weekly swimming session and teaching basic water skills.
+BSC started shortly after the Pavilion Gardens Swimming Pool was officially opened in 1973 a group of enthusiastic parents formed the Buxton and District Swimming Club with swimming pool staff supervising the club’s weekly swimming session and teaching basic water skills.
 There were teaching classes for non swimming children and adult classes for mixed abilities which progressed to teaching survival swimming, distance swimming and life saving.

 BSC quickly developed into a more competitive club and started to compete in local swimming galas.
 The lack of competition skills were more than compensated by the enthusiasm of competing children and supportive parents and coaches.
 Once the club became well established we needed more water time and the aid of qualified A.S.A. coaches and teachers to develop the swimming abilities of the club members, to enable them to compete at various levels.
 We competed in league competitions, Champions of the Peak and Plains, Crusader and Diddy League.
 We have produced some fine swimmers who have competed in Derbyshire, Midlands, National and International levels, even Olympic and Special Olympic swimmers, following this tradition we currently have a team young hopefuls who are looking at future Olympics and we continue to looking at encourage swimming talent.